 More objective and greater clarity in the precise meaning of the end of the AIDS epidemic in New York are to emerge as the details are forged in the preparation of the governor's budget proposal in January.

 The plan of UNAIDS is turned around a pair of goals for the global epidemic of HIV.
-The first is to have 90 percent of people living with the virus aware of their status, 90 percent of this group on ARVs and 90 percent of this group reaching an undetectable viral load - all around 2020.
-(Which means 72 percent of the global population would have the HIV virus completely deleted.)
-This, according to a mathematical model, should put the world on a goal, around 2030, down 90 percent of new infections - the 200.000 a year - and a reduction of 80 percent in AIDS-related deaths, compared with the data of 2010.
-While Gonsalves in particular finds flaws in the absence of more specific references in terms of UNAIDSThere is, in fact, in other projects.
+The first is to have 90 percent of people living with the virus aware of their status, 90 percent of this group in ARVs and 90 percent of this group reaching an undetectable viral load - all around 2020.
+(Which means that 72 percent of the global HIV population would have the virus completely suppressed.)
+This, according to a mathematical model, should put the world at a goal, around 2030, of reducing 90 percent of new infections - to 200.000 per year - and a reduction of 80 per cent in AIDS-related deaths compared to 2010 data.
+While Gonsalves in particular discovers flaws in the lack of more specific UNAIDSThere is, in fact, in other projects.

 Frost is critical of the concept of UNAIDS the end of AIDS, saying, "If you take the concept of UNAIDS and replace the word 'polio' for 'AIDS' you could argue that we end up with polio.
 And by this definition, you can argue that you may be right, since 'end an epidemic' and 'eradicate a disease' are different.
 But with HIV, the definition of UNAIDS reflect my [position] that a definition that leaves thousands of people living with HIV, but only not dying of the disease does not reflect what a person on the street could interpret what "end AIDS."